HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/get_the_code/prepare_load_images.md

 docker push my/test/repository/dx/core:v95_CF195_20210514-1708
 ```

-If you want to push all your locally processed images, you may use the following command:
+If you want to push all your locally processed images, use the following command:

 ```sh
 # Command to push all HCL Digital Experience images to a remote repository